-A fast-growing hub, our Center for Entrepreneurship brings together students, faculty, and alumni from all three of our schools, as well as industry partners and friends.
+A fast-growing hub, our Center for Entrepreneurship brings together students, faculty, and alumni from our three schools, as well as industry partners and friends.

 L&C Entrepreneurs and Innovators in the News

 During the dinner Ms. Parkin gave a speech about defining, pursuing, and realizing your personal “all.”
 She walked us through her journey from being a teacher to showing up to interviews unprepared to becoming the Global Chief HR Officer for Adidas.
 The entire time she emphasized the importance dreaming and pursuing those dreams with tenacity.

 Football and baseball player Stein Retzlaff ’16, former football player Erich Roepke ’16, and their three business partners—Hunter Meece ’15, Kyle Roepke, and Trent Martin—were recently awarded an Incubator+Launch Seed Fund grant.
 They are now eligible for up to $20,000 to fund their venture.